chinchalinchin/being-and-death/01_death.md

 Indeed, Death is always with us but we do not apprehend it in our Being until we first see its outline in the absence of another's Being, i.e. the Death of the Other.
 As children, we do not understand Death until we first understand the Other, that outside of ourselves are others like us, unknowable yet inferrable.
 Knowledge of death then follows when we finally confront it in the end of the Other.

-the only thing the null set has in common with a non-null set is Nothing

 # References
 ## Books